CHAPTER 10-1

 (2) Pay any other tax liability at the time such liability is due.

-(Amended PBP TC No. 92-66, November 18, 1992; amended by PBP TC No. 2000-82, May 2, 2000; amended by PBP TC No. 2013-147, July 15, 2013; amended by PBP TC No. 2016-191, June 28, 2016)
+(Amended PBP TC No. 92-66, November 18, 1992; amended by PBP TC No. 2000-82, May 2, 2000; amended by PBP TC No. 2013-147, July 15, 2013; amended by PBP TC No. 2016-191, June 28, 2016; amended by PBP TC No. 2025-290, September 11, 2025)

 10-1-26 Banishment.

-Any corporation, partnership, association, company, firm, joint venture, estate, or trust who violates any provision of this title for the purpose of evading payment of taxes imposed by this title, in addition to any civil penalties or the civil penalties of seizure and forfeiture imposed by this title, may be excluded from carrying on any business within the jurisdiction of the Prairie Band Potawatomi Nation for a period not to exceed five (5) years, by order of the Tribal Court; provided, that such banishment as may be imposed, may be suspended by the Judge of the Tribal Court conditioned upon strict compliance with all ordinances and laws of the Prairie Band Potawatomi Nation.
+Any corporation, partnership, association, company, firm, joint venture, estate, or trust who violates any provision of this title for the purpose of evading payment of taxes imposed by this title, in addition to any civil penalties or the civil penalties of seizure and forfeiture imposed by this title, may be excluded from carrying on any business within the jurisdiction of the Prairie Band Potawatomi Nation for a period not to exceed five (5) years, by order of the District Court; provided, that such banishment as may be imposed, may be suspended by the Judge of the District Court conditioned upon strict compliance with all ordinances and laws of the Prairie Band Potawatomi Nation.
 An order of expulsion not suspended shall by operation of law cancel all permits, licenses, and other authority of the person to carry on any business within the tribal jurisdiction during its terms.

-(Amended by PBP TC No. 2012-032, February 13, 2012; amended by PBP TC No. 2016-191, June 28, 2016)
+(Amended by PBP TC No. 2012-032, February 13, 2012; amended by PBP TC No. 2016-191, June 28, 2016; amended by PBP TC No. 2025-290, September 11, 2025)

 10-1-27 Cancellation of Leases upon Banishment.

 Whenever any person or business is banished and excluded from the jurisdiction of the Prairie Band Potawatomi Nation and the order of expulsion is not suspended, and such person or business holds a lease to realty within the jurisdiction of the Prairie Band Potawatomi Nation for other than residential purposes, said lease may be canceled by the lessor within sixty (60) days of the order of banishment at his option by sending written notice to lessee or his attorney by registered or certified mail, return receipt requested, at his last known address.
-A true and correct copy of the notice of lease cancellation shall be delivered by certified mail, return receipt request-ed, to the Tribal Council and the Tax Commission at the same time the notice is sent to the lessee.
+A true and correct copy of the notice of lease cancellation shall be delivered by certified mail, return receipt requested, to the Tribal Council and the Tax Commission at the same time the notice is sent to the lessee.
 Such cancellation shall entitle lessor to full use and possession of the premises and render the lease absolutely void from that date forward and shall relieve lessor and lessee from all future obligations under such lease; provided, that such cancellation shall not relieve lessor or lessee from any obligation incurred prior to the date of cancellation.

-(Amended by PBP TC No. 2016-191, June 28, 2016)
+(Amended by PBP TC No. 2016-191, June 28, 2016; amended by PBP TC No. 2025-290, September 11, 2025)

 10-1-28 Interest.